This post contains affiliate links.

 - Vegan Bolognese: Add the seasonings as given for the bolognese when you are at the browning step in this recipe.
 Then proceed with adding tomato sauce.

 - Taco Soup: Stir in a taco seasoning packet at the browning step.
-Then add to soup.
+Then add to the soup.

 - Vegan Tempeh Chili: After browning here, proceed with step 2 of the chili.